The Xometry app works best with JavaScript enabled!

 How Does Ultimate Tensile Stress Differ From Tensile Strength?

 The tensile stress is the force per unit area experienced by a material at any given time.
-The strength is the limit at which the force per unit area reaches the maximum and the material fails.
+The strength is the limit at which the force per unit area reaches the maximum, and the material fails.
 Both the tensile stress and strength are calculated using the formula force divided by area.
 However, tensile strength is specifically the limit of the force per unit area before the material fails.

 The stress-strain curve is a plot of the force applied against the deformation experienced by a material during a tensile test.
-The point at which the curve decreases in stress is used to identify the ultimate tensile strength from the stress-strain curve, as shown in Figure 1 below:
+The point at which the curve decreases in stress is used to identify the ultimate tensile strength from the stress-strain curve, as shown in Figure 1 below: Ultimate tensile strength stress-strain curve.

 How Does Ultimate Tensile Stress Relate to 3D Printing?

 Yes, when comparing two 3D printed parts of the same print orientation and structure, a higher ultimate tensile stress will result in a stronger part.
 When comparing a 3D-printed part and a conventionally manufactured part of the same material, the strength of the 3D-printed part is less than its non-printed equivalent.
-However, 3D-printed parts can be made anisotropic which can reduce the weight of a part while keeping the tensile strength the same.

-Yes, the ultimate tensile stress of a 3D-printed part can be predicted before printing.
-Finite Element Analysis (FEA) software can be used to calculate the stress of a part, as well as lots of other properties.
-However, 3D printed parts will still require actual testing, and quality control is a big issue with 3D printed parts as printers are not as effective at repeatability as other manufacturing methods.
+However, 3D-printed parts will still require actual testing, and quality control is a big issue with them as printers are not as effective at repeatability as other manufacturing methods.

 Summary